aragon/protocol/docs/4-entry-points/5-voting.md

     - **Vote ID:** Vote identification number
     - **Voter:** Address of the voter committing the vote for
     - **Commitment:** Hashed outcome to be stored for future reveal
-    - **Authorization:** Optional authorization granted by the voter in case of a third party sender
-- **Authentication:** Only the voter or an external account allowed by signature.
+- **Authentication:** Only the voter or a whitelisted relayer.
 Implicitly, only guardians that were drafted for the corresponding adjudication round can call this function.
 - **Pre-flight checks:**
-    - Validate signature if given
     - Ensure a vote object with that ID exists
     - Ensure that the sender was drafted for the corresponding dispute's adjudication round
     - Ensure that the sender has not committed a vote before
     - Ensure that votes can still be committed for the adjudication round
 - **State transitions:**
-    - Update next nonce of the voter if a signature was given
     - Create a cast vote object for the sender

 ### 4.5.4.
 Leak